Where to stay in Tokyo First time guide to the best hotels

 • A boutique hotel that combines luxury with sustainability.
 It offers stylish rooms, a rooftop terrace, and a vibrant bar scene.
 Located near Shibuya’s popular spots, it’s perfect for travellers looking for a chic and eco-friendly stay.
 The hotel’s unique design and commitment to sustainability make it a standout option in Tokyo’s hotel scene.

-The best hotels in Tokyo for all budgets don’t have to be your normal style.
+The best place to stay in Japan for tourists seeking something a bit different!
 Here are a handful of options that are outside the norm, for those looking for something a bit different!

 Henn na Hotel Maihama Tokyo Bay